 Turn your beach cleanup into an all-day event.
 Hang out on the beach afterward and have a plant-based picnic to re-energize everyone after a long day.
 Keep the party waste-free by asking everyone to bring reusable plates, napkins, cups, and silverware — and don’t forget to compost the food scraps.
 Take before-and-after pictures to share online and celebrate your efforts to help make the world a cleaner place.

 Don’t live by a beach?
-You can still do your part by organizing a cleanup event along the shores of lake or river in your area.
+You can still do your part by organizing a cleanup event along the shores of a lake or river in your area.